Umbra999/Analytics-Preventer/README.md

 - Genshin Impact
 - VRChat
 - Just Cause 3
-- GOG Galaxy
+- GOG Galaxy Client
-- Google (unfinished)
+- Google (Half finished)
+- Steam Client (Half finished)

 THIS LIST IS NOT COMPLETED!
 IT MIGHT ALSO WORK ON OTHER GAMES WHICH USE THE SAME API!